vincib/yt-pt-sync/README.md

 If you want to launch it periodically, define a crontab for your user (the same user that uses a browser connected to a youtube account ;) ).
 Uses the "crontab" file as an example.
 To edit your user's crontab, use the command `crontab -e`

+## Other commands

+There are other commands you can use :

+* `php upload_one.php <youtube-id>` to upload 1 youtube video from its ID to the automatically chosen good peertube channel
+* `edit-thumbnail.php <youtube-id>` to upload the thumbnail of a video (you will need the file <id>.info.json in the cache folder).